Updated on by Daniel Twigg

-While many of these features may be deeply embedded within many SaaS applications settings, we’ve devised an alternative approach.
+While many of these features may be deeply embedded within many SaaS application settings, we’ve devised an alternative approach.

 We’ve created a workflow, using Cyclr, that provides users’ subscription statuses via email, all from a form entry.

-While this workflow may look confusing at first look, don’t be scared, it’s really 4 sections that I’ll walk you through so you can create your own.
+While this workflow may look confusing at first look, don’t be scared.
+It’s really 4 sections that I’ll walk you through so you can create your own automation.

 The Initiation Stage

 The first stage sets up the whole process.
-It uses a form entry to trigger the workflow (in this case we are using Contact Form 7), which creates a new row in a Google Sheet to temporarily store the results of the next stage.
+It uses a form entry to trigger the workflow (in this case we are using Contact Form 7).
+This automatically creates a new row in a Google Sheet to temporarily store the results of the next stage.

 The Service Checker Stage